SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ## Capture And Cancel

-Captures and cancels are done by the super merchant the same way as any other normal flow.
+Captures and cancels are done by the super merchant the same way as all other flows.

 ## Reversal